-&lt;sup>416 SinceA a confirmation of a power of representation could constitute a measure of protection within the meaning of Art.
-3 and, in such a case, could only be given-made by a competent authority under the Convention, In this context, if the adult has submitted the conferred power to another applicable law other than that which the competent authorities have jurisdiction under the Convention at the moment of confirmation, the representative risks being deprived of the possibility of having their powers confirmed, for instance, by the competent authority of the State whose law is applicable to the power of representation.
-Where possible, and in order to avoid such legal difficulties, the representative could seise a competent authority which has jurisdiction under the Convention and the law of which is applicable to the powers of representation invite the authority to apply the law of another State namely the law which has been chosen by the adult to govern the powers of representation or, if possible under Art.
+A confirmation of a power of representation could constitute a measure of protection within the meaning of Art.
+3 and, in such a case, could only be made by a competent authority under the Convention.
+In this context, if the adult has submitted the conferred power to another applicable law than that which the competent authorities have jurisdiction under the Convention at the moment of confirmation, the representative risks being deprived of the possibility of having their powers confirmed, for instance, by the competent authority of the State whose law is applicable to the power of representation.
+Where possible, and in order to avoid such legal difficulties, the representative could seise a competent authority which has jurisdiction under the Convention and invite the authority to apply the law of another State namely the law which has been chosen by the adult to govern the powers of representation or, if possible under Art.
 8(2) to request the authority to transfer the jurisdiction to the State which law is applicable.
 See the Explanatory Report, para.
-146; Proceedings of the Special Commission with-of a diplomatic character (1999), pp. 294-296.
+146; Proceedings of the Special Commission of a diplomatic character (1999), pp. 294-296.